 In diffuse systemic sclerosis, the skin thickening usually affects the area from the hands to above the wrists.
 It also affects the internal organs.

-It is not known what causes scleroderma, but it is thought to be an autoimmune condition that causes the body to produce too much connective tissue.
-This leads to a thickening, or fibrosis, and scarring of tissue.
+Doctors do not know what causes scleroderma, but they believe it to be an autoimmune condition that makes the body produce too much connective tissue.
+This leads to thickening, or fibrosis, and scarring of tissue.

 Connective tissue forms the fibers that make up the framework that supports the body.
-They are found under the skin and around the internal organs and blood vessels, and they help support muscles and bones.
+They exist under the skin and around the internal organs and blood vessels, and they help support muscles and bones.

-Genetic factors are thought to play a role, and possibly environmental factors, but this has not been confirmed.
+Genetic factors possibly play a role, and environmental factors too, but researchers have not confirmed this definitively.

 People with scleroderma often come from families in which another autoimmune disease exists.